 Practical Deepening

-What does overwhelm look like in daily life?
-For some, it’s the inbox that never ends.
-For others, bedtime with restless children.
-Or the critic that whispers at night.
-The same gentle steps still apply.
+Overwhelm looks different for everyone, but the same gentle steps apply.
 Thoughts are like clouds — stormy or soft — but you are the sky that holds them.

 Checklist: Signs of Overwhelm